 Thirasia… the Santorini of yesterday

-Finally, set sail for Thirasia, in the heart of the caldera, where you switch your newfound cosmopolitan lifestyle for the Santorini of 50 years ago.
+Your last top thing to do on Santorini isn’t actually on Santorini at all.
+Setting sail for Thirasia, in the heart of the caldera, you switch your newfound cosmopolitan lifestyle for the Santorini of 50 years ago.
 There are only 300 residents on Thirasia and a slow-paced, ageless way of life.
 You’ll recognise the Cycladic architecture of the main town, Manolas, but with a more down-to-earth feel than Santorini’s clifftop settlements visible across the caldera.
 Immediately below is Korfos, where you can enjoy a seafood meal and swim.